sanity-io/next-sanity/README.md

 ## Optimizing bundle size

-The first version of `next-sanity` shipped with the [`picosanity`](https://github.com/rexxars/picosanity) client built in.
+The first version of `next-sanity` shipped with the [`picosanity`](https://github.com/rexxars/picosanity) client built-in.
 This caused some confusion for people who wants not only to pull data from their Sanity.io content lake, but also send patches and mutations via API routes.
 Since `picosanity` only supported fetching content, it had a smaller bundle size than the full SDK.

-You can leverage Next.js' treeshaking to avoid shipping unnecessary code to the browser.
+You can leverage Next.js' [tree shaking](https://developers.google.com/web/fundamentals/performance/optimizing-javascript/tree-shaking) to avoid shipping unnecessary code to the browser.
 In order to do so, you first need to isolate the client configuration in its own file, and be sure to only use it inside of the data fetching functions (`getStaticProps`, `getServerProps`, and `getStaticPaths`) or in the function that goes into the API routes (`/pages/api/<your-serverless-function>.js`).

 You can follow the approach from the official Next.js preview example: